Introduction

 We’re not there yet

 A near-unanimous 93% of B2B marketers agree that Marketing Operations is mission critical, especially in delivering digital transformation.
-And yet, only 50-65% of companies have a dedicated Marketing Operations team or leader.
+And yet, only 50-65% of companies have a dedicated Marketing Ops team or leader.

 One in four professionals in the field are working alone, and nearly one-third (32%) don’t have a defined role.
 If Marketing Operations is vital to growth, why are companies still struggling to embed a functional team?